California Resident Licensing Fingerprint Requirements

 Obtaining the fingerprint impressions beforehand will minimize the risk that the license issuance will be delayed while awaiting the results from both the California Department of Justice (DOJ) and the Federal Bureau of Investigations (FBI).

-- If you would like to have your fingerprint impressions taken before your license examination, you may schedule your fingerprint impressions using CDI's contracted fingerprint vendor, Accurate Biometrics at (866) 361-9944 to find a fingerprint location near you to have your fingerprints taken.
-When you go to have your fingerprint impressions made, please bring with you a completed Live Scan Request, form LIC 442-39A.
+- If you would like to have your fingerprint impressions taken before your license examination, you may schedule your fingerprint impressions using CDI's contracted fingerprint vendor, Accurate Biometrics ;at (866) 361-9944 to find a fingerprint location near you to have your fingerprints taken.
+When you go to have your fingerprint impressions made, please bring with you a completed Live Scan Form BCIA 8016 and print out the LIC 442-39A Licensing Applicant Instructions.

 - At the time that the applicant takes the license examination at the designated examination site, the applicant may also have fingerprint impressions made.